Consider the Lobster, and Other Essays

 If you are having problem transferring a title to your device, please fill out this support form or visit the library so we can help you to use our eBooks and eAudio Books.

 David Foster Wallace.
 (2017).
-Consider the Lobster, and Other Essays.
-Hachette Book Group.
+Consider the Lobster: And Other Essays.
+Unabridged Hachette Audio.

 Chicago / Turabian - Author Date Citation (style guide)David Foster Wallace.
 2017.
-Consider the Lobster, and Other Essays.
-Hachette Book Group.
+Consider the Lobster: And Other Essays.
+Hachette Audio.

-Chicago / Turabian - Humanities Citation (style guide)David Foster Wallace, Consider the Lobster, and Other Essays.
-Hachette Book Group, 2017.
+Chicago / Turabian - Humanities Citation (style guide)David Foster Wallace, Consider the Lobster: And Other Essays.
+Hachette Audio, 2017.

 MLA Citation (style guide)David Foster Wallace.
-Consider the Lobster, and Other Essays.
-Hachette Book Group, 2017.
+Consider the Lobster: And Other Essays.
+Unabridged Hachette Audio, 2017.

 Library | Owned | Available |